Why argopy ?#

 [ ] what a QC flag of 3 means ?

-If you don’t answer to more than 1 question: you probably will feel more comfortable with the standard user mode.
+If you don’t answer to more than 1 question: you probably will feel more comfortable with the standard or research user modes.

-By default, all argopy data fetchers are set to work with a standard user mode, the other possible mode is expert.
+By default, all argopy data fetchers are set to work with a standard user mode, the other possible modes are research and expert.